UK is with India against terrorism: Indo-Pacific minister tells all-party delegation

 “It represents the government of India, represents multiple parties, members in Parliament, and it represents the people of India, and we’ve been really hearing about a unified voice against Pakistan-based terrorism,” said Roy-Chaudhury.

 “What is most important is that this delegation is seeking to engage with the British government to also seek a global consensus against Pakistan-based terrorism.
-We have not seen this focus in many years, and it is a welcome initiative by the government,” he told PTI.
+We have not seen this focus in many years, and it is a welcome initiative by the government,” he told the news agency.

 “The big challenge will be that while focusing on seeking a global consensus against Pakistan-based terrorism, there is a risk that India’s focus will shift much more towards Pakistan than it has in the past.
 And, this brings about the challenges of not being re-hyphenated with Pakistan,” he cautioned.